PDF 117 KB

 Multi-resistant organisms also have the potential to cause infections, this can occur when the organism enters the site of a medical device such as a urinary catheter or intravenous drip, operation site or wound.
 Information about how to reduce the risk of infection in healthcare and community settings.

 Clostridium difficile (often abbreviated to “C. diff”) is a spore forming bacterium that can often be found in people’s intestines and the environment.However, it does not always cause disease and is present in up to 10% of health adults without causing symptoms.The trigger for infection is believed to be caused by disturbance of the normal bowel microflora during antibiotic treatment.

-More information regarding CDI can be found on the Clostridium difficile infection (CDI) – Frequently asked questions (PDF 115KB).
+See the Clostridium difficile infection (CDI) – Frequently asked questions (PDF 115KB) for more information.

 Medical devices, such as intravenous drips, urinary catheters and wound drains, can be associated with infections if not looked after properly, especially when you go home from hospital with a device in place.